 - What did you think about the many film references Finn included in the story?
 Several times, what’s happening on screen is almost happening in Anna’s world as well.
 Have you seen any of those films?

-- What changes do you think they’ll make in the movie version of this book?
+- The film version released a trailer.
+What changes do you think they’ll make in the movie version of this book?
 Will you go see it?

 - What did you think of the ending?
 Were you satisfied or did it leave you wanting more?